varigence/docs/bimlflex/modeling-tools/column-mapping.md

 The images of the Customer table mapping below illustrate this action:

-* Start by splitting out the Name columns into a Name Satellite.
+* Start by splitting out the Name columns into a Name Satellite:

 ![Split SAT Start](images/bimlflex-app-column-mapping-split-start.png "Split SAT Start")

-* This is what it looks like after splitting out the Name Satellite.
+* This is what it looks like after splitting out the Name Satellite:

 ![Split SAT Done](images/bimlflex-app-column-mapping-split-done.png "Split SAT Done")

-* Now, drag the Title column into a Name Satellite.
+* Now, drag the Title column into a Name Satellite:

 ![Split SAT Drag Title](images/bimlflex-app-column-mapping-split-drag-title.png "Split SAT Drag Title")

-* You should end up with the Title column in the Name Satellite.
+* You should end up with the Title column in the Name Satellite:

 ![Split SAT Drag Title Done](images/bimlflex-app-column-mapping-split-drag-title-done.png "Split SAT Drag Title Done")